Pionono de Santa Fé is a cake from the Spanish town of Santa Fe in Granada. Check out our Pionono recipe and prepare it at home.

 Where does Pionono originate from?

-Its name comes from Pope Pius IX, whom the confectioner Ceferino Isla González wanted to honor on the 50th anniversary of his death.
 To do so, he created a sweet that recalled his plump figure and was named after him.

 Read also: Traditional Spanish desserts + recipes